 To consult with one of our knee surgeons or doctors at The Sports Medicine Center, please request an appointment online or call (928) 773-2280.
-We have locations in Flagstaff, Williams, Cottonwood, and Kingman-Hualapai Mountain to best accommodate your needs.
+We have locations in Flagstaff, Cottonwood, and Kingman-Hualapai Mountain to best accommodate your needs.

 Learn More About The Sports Medicine Center at Flagstaff Bone & Joint

 Our fellowship-trained sports medicine experts have extensive training in treating sports-related injuries using minimally invasive techniques and the most advanced surgical procedures to treat all areas of the musculoskeletal system, including treating the knee problems of the joint, cartilage, and ligaments.

 Tips for a Healthy Knees